-- Fellows will help mentor medical students and residents participating in departmental research.
+Fellows will help mentor medical students and residents participating in departmental research

 Fellows must have an active California medical license and be board certified or board eligible (ABEM or ABOEM) at the time of fellowship matriculation.

-Research Division Faculty Advisors:
+Research Division Faculty Advisers: